Pathoschild/FluentJira/README.md

 Console.WriteLine("The assignee's timezone is {0}.", user.TimeZone);
 ```

-For further information, see the [`Pathoschild.FluentHttpClient` documentation](https://github.com/Pathoschild/Pathoschild.FluentHttpClient).
+For further information, see the [`FluentHttpClient` documentation](https://github.com/Pathoschild/Pathoschild.FluentHttpClient).